-Ricardo Blanco is a version or translation of writer and translator Richard Gwyn and has been composing this blog since July 2011.
+Ricardo Blanco is a version or translation of writer and translator Richard Gwyn.
+One or other of them has been composing this blog since July 2011.
 Richard grew up in Breconshire, Wales, and following several years in London, spent a decade travelling on and around the Mediterranean, chronicled in his memoir The Vagabond’s Breakfast (a Wales Book of the Year, 2012).
-After falling seriously ill in Barcelona, he returned to Wales and in 1996 completed a PhD at Cardiff University, where he is currently Professor of Creative & Critical Writing.
+He returned to Wales and in 1996 completed a PhD at Cardiff University, where he is currently Professor of Creative & Critical Writing.
 His books include the novels The Colour of a Dog Running Away, Deep Hanging Out and The Blue Tent, and the poetry collections Walking on Bones, Being in Water, Sad Giraffe Café, and, most recently, Stowaway: A Levantine Adventure.
 He has also compiled and edited an anthology of contemporary poetry from Wales, The Pterodactyl’s Wing (2003), and spent much of the time between 2011-2015 travelling in Latin America, preparing and translating a second major anthology, The Other Tiger: Recent Poetry from Latin America (2016).
 His other translations include collections by the Argentinian poets Joaquín O, Giannuzzi and Jorge Fondebrider, and Impossible Loves, by the Colombian Darío Jaramillo.

 He divides his time between Cardiff and a small village in Catalonia.